dapr/docs/concepts/actors/actors_api.md

 #### Examples

-Example of deactivating an actor:
+Example of deactivating an actor: The example deactives the actor type stormtrooper that has actorId of 50

 ```shell
 curl -X DELETE http://localhost:3000/actors/stormtrooper/50 \